cyizaslashes/CRUD-API-Nodejs/README.md

 # CRUD-API-Nodejs
-This is a node Application in Nodejs
+This is a CRUD operation in Nodejs

 ##AFTER CLONING THE REPOSITORY
 type this command